zozlak/auth/README.md

 ### HTTP Digest method

 HTTP Digest is difficult to combine with any other auth method.
-Unlike any other method HTTP Digest has to be advertised to the client before his request so he can prepare valid credentials.
-And once it is advertised all GUI clients (most notably web browsers) will keep asking user for a login and password until valid once are provided making it impossible to use any other authentication method.
+Unlike other methods the HTTP Digest has to be advertised to the client before his request so he can prepare valid credentials.
+And once it is advertised all GUI clients (most notably web browsers) will keep asking user for a login and password until valid ones are provided making it impossible to use any other authentication method.

 (Poor) workarounds for this problem are: